rob-blackbourn/dotnet-websockets/README.md

 # dotnet-websockets

-An implementation of WebSockets in .Net with the intention of using a sans-io approach.
+An implementation of WebSockets in .Net using a sans-io approach.